veyon/docs/admin/reference.rst

 .. index:: Language

 Language
     The selected language can be configured for the graphical user interfaces as well as the command line tools.
-You can choose from all languages which have been translated so far.
+You can choose from all the languages which have been translated so far.
 Please note that changing the language will require a program restart in order to take effect.
 Per default Veyon uses the language of the operating system if a translation is available for that language.
 Otherwise English will be used as a fallback.

     **Default:** *Use system language setting*